 Yes!
 It may be tempting to dismiss substance abuse as silly or excessive behavior, but substance use disorders can actually have quite serious consequences.
 The majority of addictions begin during adolescence.
 During this time, the brain is still developing.
 Drug and alcohol abuse at this time can therefore lead to permanent changes in the brain’s neural pathways.
 Substance abuse during youthful brain development can cause changes in the brain’s ability to perform a number of tasks, including:

 Moreover, flooding a developing brain with drugs and alcohol can lead to stronger addictive cravings.
 If your adolescent was a bit excessive with alcohol when they lived at home, and you suspect they have a problem as an adult, it may be even worse than you think.

-The long term risks of addiction are very serious.
+The long-term risks of addiction are very serious.
 It doesn’t take long for an addicted individual to begin damaging their relationships with friends, family members, and other loved ones — either through isolation or overt conflict.
-As they come to prioritize substance abuse over all else, work performance and participation in hobbies tends to decline.
+As they come to prioritize substance abuse over all else, work performance and participation in hobbies tend to decline.
 Physical and mental health problems, unemployment, and even homelessness can become serious concerns.
-Perhaps most dangerously of all, life threatening overdoses are possible no matter how long a person has suffered from an addiction.
+Perhaps most dangerously of all, life-threatening overdoses are possible no matter how long a person has suffered from an addiction.
 In fact, among young people, drug overdose is the leading cause of premature death in the United States.

 Risk Factors for Addiction